Fundamental limits on quantum cloning from the no-signalling principle: Example applications

 \subsection{Spin coherent states}

 Let $d=2s+1$.
-The $z$-, $x$- and $y$- spin operators can be defined as $S_z$, $S_x$ and $S_y$.
+The $z$-, $x$- and $y$- spin operators are {denoted} by $S_z$, $S_x$ and $S_y$.
 We denote the state with total spin $s$ and $z$-spin $p$ by $\ket{s,p}$.
 The set of spin coherent states with total spin $s$ (thus dimension $d=2s+1$) is defined as~\cite{Arecchi_1972}